cameron-raymond/Website/content/about/intro.md

 emoji: "🙋‍♂️"
 ---

 I'm Cameron - a data scientist from Toronto, and MSc student at Oxford and the Oxford Internet Institute reading Social Data Science.
 I'm also a graduate from Queen's University where I studied computer science and political science.
-My broad interests include network science, machine learning, and computational social science.
+My broad interests include causal inference, machine learning, human-computer interaction and computational social science.

 Previously, I worked as a research scientist at the University of Toronto studying [community embeddings](http://csslab.cs.toronto.edu/gs/) with Dr. Ashton Anderson.